By Audley Chile specialist Nick

 Discover the Central Wine Region

-The Casablanca Valley combines well with Valparaíso, a historical seaport city of houses painted in bold reds, blues, greens and golds dotted around the hillside.
+The Casablanca Valley combines well with Valparaíso, a historical seaport city of houses painted in bold reds, blues, greens and golds dotted around a hillside.
 My suggestion would be to drive here from Santiago and then travel on to Casablanca for a couple of nights’ stay on a vineyard.

 This gives you the freedom to explore the wine region at your own pace, enjoying leisurely hillside lunches and taking tours of the vineyards as and when you choose.